 In an effort to gain a better understanding of the future of working in design, “Karin and Karin Anders,” her most recent project, features a series of talks held with experts in which they speculate about what could lie ahead.
 The series explores how AI could work alongside human intelligence.
 The 'Karin Anders' of the title refers to Karin’s bot alter ego.

-Set to be released in podcast format during this month (October 2018), Karin speaks to experts from the legal, psychotherapy, human rights and design sectors.
+Released in podcast format in October 2018, Karin speaks to experts from the legal, psychotherapy, human rights and design sectors.
 Each episode features experts from a specific sector, who are closely questioned by Karin.
 These questions include the following:

 • How would one mediate between a human and a bot?